TiagoOlivoto/metan/cran-comments.md

 # Resubmission
 This is a resubmission for the new package `metan`.
-Now in version 1.1.2, I have incorporated the feedback kindly provided by Martina Schmirl on November 22, 2019 and Uwe Ligges on December 15, 2019.
+Now in version 1.1.3, I have incorporated the feedback kindly provided by Jelena Saf on December 20, 2019.
 See responses inline below.

 >
-A CRAN package check should not take longer than 10 minutes.
-Please considerably reduce the check time of your package to stay below the threshold of 10 minutes.
-This can for example be achieved by:
+* Please omit the redundant 'Provides functions for' from your description.

 >
-- Omitting the less important and lengthy tests by only running them conditionally if some environment variable is set that you only define on your machine.
->
-- Using precomputed results for the computational intensive parts in vignettes.
->
-Ensure that even after this change the package still includes illustrative examples of the use of the user-facing functions.
-Please aim at trying to test and also illustrate the use of as much functionality of the package as possible while making considerate use of the computational resources!
->
-Please make sure that you do not change the user's options, par or working directory.
-If you really have to do so, please ensure with an *immediate* call of on.exit() that the settings are reset when the function is exited. e.g.:
-...
-oldoptions <- options(SCIPEN = 100)   # code line i
-on.exit(options(oldoptions))          # code line i+1
-...
-e.g.: print.ecovalence.R
-If you're not familiar with the function, please check ?on.exit.
-This function makes it possible to restore options before exiting a function even if the function breaks.
-Therefore it needs to be called immediately after the option change within a function.
->
-Please fix and resubmit.

-* Done.
-I have reviewed the code and used `\donttest{}` to omitt lengthy tests and used precomputed results in the vignettes.
-The R CMD check and the check time <https://win-builder.r-project.org/aQRqMHn5H6VW> now take less than 10 min.

-* I've added `on.exit()` to ensure that the settings are reset when the function is exited.
+* You write information messages to the console that cannot be easily suppressed.
+It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
+Instead of print()/cat() rather use message()/warning()  or if(verbose)cat(..) if you really have to write text to the console. (except for print() and summary() functions) F.i.: corr_plot.R

+In this version I have made the following changes:
+* Omitted *"Provides functions for"* from description file.
+* In the function `corr_plot()` the message *"The factors ... where excluded to perform the analysis.
+Only numeric variables were used."* was deleted.

 # Test environments